aliuy/azure-cosmosdb-global/AutoscaleDemo/README.md

 When you run the sample, the program first creates an autoscale container that can scale between 5000 to 50,000 RU/s.
 The estimated cost in USD is $0.60 to $6.00 an hour, or $438 to $4380 per month, based on usage.
 Azure Cosmos DB bills you for the highest RU/s the system scaled to within an hour, or the minimum 0.1 * max RU/s if there is no usage.
 Because this demo is designed to run continuously at high throughput for several hours, it is likely the system will scale to the max RU/s in those hours.
 As a recommendation, **always clean up your demo resources when not in use.**

-> Want to run this demo with Azure Cosmos DB free tier?
+**TIP**: Want to run this demo with Azure Cosmos DB free tier?
 Set the autoscale max RU/s to the minimum of 4000 RU/s in `App.config`, which scales between 400 - 4000 RU/s.
 It'll cost up to $0.48 USD in the hours where the system scales up, and $0 if there is no usage.

 There are three main components to the program: